LarissaMorrell/grow-tree/README.md

 This application is built using Javascript, React, Redux, Express, Node.

-The client side was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+The client side was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and uses a Webpack module bundler.

 # Installation